SUBSCRIBE TO OUR NEWSLETTER!

-After searching the four corners for the most famous Colorado foods (and drink!), we’ve created this list to help visitors and locals get the most out of the Centennial State.
+Ever wonder what is “Colorado” cuisine unique?
+After searching the four corners, we’ve compiled a list of nine famous Colorado foods.
 There’s something for every palate, so grab some Rocky Mountain Oysters, raise a pint of craft beer, and let’s toast to Colorado!

 On the far west border of Colorado is a quaint town called Palisade located in Grand Valley.
 A once arid and desert-like plain, Palisade was a less than ideal place for a grove of peach trees, let alone anything else.
 However, an early settler named John Harlow saw potential, and through ingenuity and foresight, he helped create a canal that redirected water from the Colorado River to irrigate the land.